deja-blue/software-interview/README.md

 Motivating background information:
 <img src="./assets/energy-rate-structures.png" alt="Energy Rate Structures" width="50%">

-In many markets, users pay [different prices](https://www.chooseenergy.com/energy-resources/energy-buying-guide/) of electriticity (changing on a per hour basis), based upon the time of day.
+In many markets, users pay [different prices](https://www.chooseenergy.com/energy-resources/energy-buying-guide/) of electricity (changing on a per hour basis), based upon the time of day.
 This is due to imbalances in supply and demand, exasperated with the growing renewable penetration.
 Typically, energy is most prevalent and cheapest during the day, when thermal wind and solar generation are at full force, while in the evenings, renewable generation is low and there is the highest energy demand as everyone returns home (and plugs in their EV!).
 This phenomenon is referred to as the [duck curve](https://www.synergy.net.au/Blog/2021/10/Everything-you-need-to-know-about-the-Duck-Curve).

 <img src="./assets/duck-curve.jpeg" alt="Duck Curve" width="50%">